 Unique nail polish in rose gold, holographic, or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
 Grace loves nail polish.
 She loves to paint her nails, and the more unique, the better.
 ILNP's polishes are so cool and interesting, and they make great stocking stuffers by themselves or under the tree gifts in packages.

 Unicorn leggings - Every tween girl I know loves unicorns, so these cute leggings are perfect.
 Grace is got a pair in 2017 and is still wearing them.
 There are tons of different patterns with these pants, including cats, camo, and solid colors.

 Wreck This Journal – Grace got this for her birthday last year, at her request.
 She LOVED it.
 She did most of the pages and had a great time doing them.
 You really wreck the journal, putting pages in the freezer, ripping out pages and mailing them back to yourself, burying them in the dirt, etc. It's fun and interesting for kids.
 Grace's journal eventually broke in half, and she had to keep it in a gallon-sized zippered bag, and that made it all the better for her.
 She has since gotten herself a second one with her own money, and she's working on destroying it, too.
 She eventually repaired her first Wreck This Journal with duct tape, and she has asked for Keri Smith's other books for Christmas this year.

-Hammock chair - You may be thinking that this gift is a bit young for your tween, but hold on a minute.
+Hammock chair - You may be thinking that this gift is a bit young for your teen, but hold on a minute.
 It's a single person hanging seat.
 That means that no little sibling can climb in and bug her while she's reading or drawing or listening to music, unlike when she's lying in her bed or sitting on the couch.
 This was Grace's #2 requested gift in 2018, right after her Kindle.
 She has used it every single day since we hung it in her bedroom.
 This was an amazing purchase.